perstarkse/personal-blog/content/about.md

 ## Blog technicals

 The blog is built using Nuxt and some modules, the most significant being [Nuxt Content](https://content.nuxt.com/) which allows me to write the posts, and most of the site if I want, using Markdown.
 The source code is availible at [Github](https://github.com/perstarkse/personal-blog) if you want to take a look.
 The style of the page is almost all due to [Tufte CSS](https://edwardtufte.github.io/tufte-css/).

+## Contact

+Feel free to reach out with questions, suggestions and more.
+I enjoy talking to new people and exchanging experiences.
+Up to the right you can see some contact options.